andrewwang247/scrabble/README.md

 ## Output

-After finding all possible words that are a multi-subset of the line, we print the line to standard output followed by a list of all the words that it can generate.
-One output line for one input line.
+After finding all possible words that are a multi-subset of the line, we print the possible words as well as the shortest/longest words you can form using those letters.